Safe Kayaking in Copano Bay

 History Center for Aransas County

 801 E Cedar St, Rockport, TX 78382 (see map) The History Center for Aransas County showcases local heritage.
 Outdoor and indoor exhibits tell the stories of the real people of Aransas County.
 The Center provides space for displays, workshops, meetings and gatherings.
 The Bruhl-Paul-Johnson house is a Queen Anne-Victorian cottage that was a popular style in the late 1800s.
 The house has had many owners including A.L.
-Bruhl, early 1900s pharmacist and Rockport mayor; Simon Paul, surveyor; and Chester Johnson who salvaged and moved the house from Wood and Laurel Streets in 1978 to make way for a bank parking lot.
-Even by the early 1900s, tourism began to play a significant role in the area’s economy.
-Local history enthusiasts formed the Friends of the History Center for Aransas County in order to promote this historic venue of Aransas County and have applied for a non-profit 501(c)(3) corporation.
+Bruhl, early 1900s pharmacist and Rockport mayor; Simon Paul, businessman; and Chester Johnson who salvaged and moved the house from Wood and Laurel Streets in 1978 to make way for a bank parking lot.
+Friends of the History Center is a membership and non-profit (501c3) organization that manages the exhibits and programs.
 History Organizations in Aransas County

 Linda S. Castro Nature Sanctuary